Azure/azure-sdk-for-net/sdk/chaos/Azure.ResourceManager.Chaos/README.md

-# Microsoft Azure Chaos Management client library for .NET
+# Microsoft Azure Chaos management client library for .NET

 Microsoft Azure Chaos is a managed service that uses chaos engineering to help you measure, understand, and improve your cloud application and service resilience.
 Chaos engineering is a methodology by which you inject real-world faults into your application to run controlled fault injection experiments.